katharinebeaumont/manager-monitor/README.md

 # Manager

+Neo4J entities:
+- Application: applications to be deployed.
+Linked to a location once deployed.
+- Location: locations (local or remote) available for deployments
+- Monitors: agents responsible for applications.
+Linked to a location once deployed - typically the same one as the application but a different port.

 Reads in Applications from Neo4J:
  - At the moment this wipes the Neo4J database, then creates and saves two applications (twitterClient and twitterService) and two locations on localhost (port 8000 and 9000).
  - The ManagerAgent is started.
 This: